Why Global Internet Penetration May Be Higher Than Expected

 Pew Center Discovered Mismatch in Data Concerning Global Internet Penetration

-A new study carried out by the Pew Center found that as many as 38% of people surveyed who say they do not use the internet also indicate that they have a phone that connects to the internet.
+A new study carried out by the Pew Center that nearly 40% of people surveyed who claim not to use the internet indicate that they have a phone that enable them to get online.
 As reported, the study found that “mismatches are often highest in developing countries.”

 Focusing on 11 developing countries, the Pew Center’s 2018 study found that people didn’t always know when they were actually using the internet.
 In a summary of the study posted on the Pew Center website on May 2, Laura Silver and Aaron Smith explain that so-called unconscious internet users (for example, people who are checking Facebook on their phone but don’t realize they are on the internet when doing so) are more likely to have a lower level of educational attainment.

 But Silver and Smith note, the phenomenon is just something that happens in developing countries.
 It also occurs in developed countries.
-Previous surveys by the Pew Center have found that internet use tends to be under reported around the world.
-As an example, only 90% of South Koreans report using the internet but 97% of South Koreans report checking social media accounts on a mobile device.
+Previous Pew Center studies found that internet use is generally under reported around the globe.
+As an example, while nearly all South Koreans report using a mobile phone to check social media accounts (97%), 7% fewer respondents (just 90%) report having internet access.

 Facebook, WhatsApp, and YouTube Users Don’t Always Realize They Are Online